 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Pro Plan product.

-With four notable exceptions…
+With 6 notable exceptions…

 So, one must weigh the potential benefits of feeding garlic against its proven tendency to cause subclinical damage to the red blood cells of the animal.

-Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+In addition, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-In addition, the minerals listed here do not appear to be chelated.
+Next, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

 And lastly, this recipe contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.